elliotgunn/datafold-docs/docs/deployment_testing/team_cloud/getting_started_for_customers/source_control/GitLab.md

 ![](/img/gitlab_access_token.png)

+**Project Name** is your Gitlab project URL after `gitlab.com/`.
+For example, if your Gitlab project URL is `https://gitlab.com/datafold/dbt/`, your Project Name is `datafold/dbt/`

 Finally, navigate back to Datafold and enter the **Project Token** and the name of your **Project** before hitting **Save**.